 Old Goshenhoppen Reformed Church has several ministries it offers throughout the year, we also partner with surrounding area churches and organizations in order to provide additional ministry opportunities.
-If you’re looking not for a description of what we have, but to get active in ministry service visit this page: https://ogrc.org/ministry-interest-form/
+If you’re looking not for a description, but to get active in ministry service visit this page: https://ogrc.org/ministry-interest-form/

 Here is a list of just some of what we offer in terms of ministry opportunities:

 Bible Studies – Throughout the calendar year there are women’s, men’s, youth, and general bible study’s reach out to Pastor Kevin and Pastor Bruce for more details.

 Boy Scouts – Old Goshenhoppen hosts Boy Scout Troop 78 out of our church on Tuesday evenings.
 If you would like more information, please reach out to the church office.

-Children’s Church – For those parents with children who they do not feel there children are prepared to sit in the full worship service, there is an oppoturnity to send the children downstairs with a team of adults who will help watch and teach them about Christ, during the ministry of the word.
+Children’s Church – For those parents with children who they do not feel there children are prepared to sit in the full worship service, there is an opportunity to send the children downstairs with a team of adults who will help watch and teach them about Christ, during the ministry of the word.

 Friday Night Fellowship – Friday Night Fellowship is when we as a congregation periodically meet up in order to share a meal, fun, games, and time together.